chimo/chromic.org/_posts/blog/2013-12-16-the-web-and-i.md

 <p>Part of it is probably because Identi.ca's user-base was smaller compared to the bigger networks.
 Maybe the culture <em>actually is</em> different as well.
 I don't know.
 Either way, the <a href="http://oracle.skilledtests.com/group/fediverse">!fediverse</a> is where I felt the most "at home".</p>
 <p>(Un)fortunately, identi.ca <a href="http://whird.jpope.org/identifailed-me-last-time/">sometimes had problems</a> with its uptime and general reliability, and after a while it started to happen too often for my taste.</p>
 <p>This led me to look into hosting my own StatusNet instance, and I believe that while it might have been a minor annoyance at the time, it really was a good thing in the end.</p>
 <p>I got lucky and StatusNet was one of Dreamhost's "one-click install" products.
 So I clicked.
 And it installed.
 And it was slow.
-And Realtime wasn't reliable (or not there at all, I can't quite remember now).</p>
+And Realtime wasn't reliable (or not there at all, I can't quite remember now), but it was <em>mine</em>.</p>

 <h2 id="vps">Graduating to a <abbr title="Virtual Private Server">VPS</abbr></h2>
 <p>In 2011, I felt like being on a Shared Host was too limiting (I really wanted Realtime running on my <abbr title="StatusNet">SN</abbr> instance, too!).</p>